 A mobile home booking includes a free Dover-Calais return ferry booking.
 You can upgrade this to a more convenient crossing (see routes & supplements here), or if you would prefer to fly then we’ll give you £50 off (the Own Transport discount).
 Nantes airport is just an hour’s drive away, with a number of low-cost airlines serving it (see here).

 Travelling by ferry is generally the cheapest way of getting there, especially if you can travel with 3-4 in a car.
-To join the Facebook group and see if anyone’s travelling from near where you are, see here.
+To join the Facebook group and see if anyone’s travelling from near where you are, and ask any other questions you may have, see here.

 I like games, but I’m not sure about a whole week?

 Not many people can play back-to-back games for seven days, so the programme and facilities also include opportunities for swimming, boules, table tennis, pool, and trips to the beach, Noirmoutier…in fact, everything that sees guests come to the site year after year for their holidays!

 This holiday sees all sorts getting involved!
 Different ages, different backgrounds, guys and girls, hardcore gamers that have played every game from the Boardgamegeek top 100 (see here) and people new to the world of modern board games who just want to have a fun time and meet new people!

 What if I don’t have anyone to come with?